-This is an intermediate level, comprehensive course which presents 12 documents for perusal.
+This is an intermediate level, comprehensive course which presents 13 documents for perusal.
 Groundbreaking work by Lenore Walker, Michael Johnson and David Wexler forms the foundation of the course.
 In the first document, intimate partner violence is defined, described and quantified.
 The next three documents follow the progress of theories of domestic violence from the more traditional to the more contemporary ways of understanding this complex phenomenon.
 Perspectives on the mechanism and impacts of verbal violence are reviewed in the following two articles.
 The next article is a brief assessment tool commonly utilized to identify and evaluate domestic violence.
 Following this, two documents are provided which describe and quantify the phenomenon of intimate partner violence in ethnically diverse cultures.
 Particular attention is paid to the effects of patriarchy and religion on the development and maintenance of domestic violence.
 The next document presents information about the incidence and scope of intimate partner violence in the Lesbian, Gay, Bisexual and Transgender population.
 This is followed by a document which identifies the sections of the ethics codes and laws which pertain to the clinician's role in the identification, assessment, and response to intimate partner violence.
+An audiotaped interview with Meredith Watkins provides a brief summary of changes in the DSM-5 which affect the identification of domestic violence.
 The final document, which is not required course reading, presents resources, references and updates for the clinician working with those in or recovering from domestically violent partnerships.

 - Note current prevalence and demographics for intimate partner violence.